ehhurst/social-books/frontend/README.md

 I (emily) can't speak for the windows process, but I believe one differece would be to omit the source command and just run venv/Scripts/activate.

+For frontend, you also may need to run the following:
+- npm install react-router-dom
+- npm install @fortawesome/react-fontawesome
+- npm install @fortawesome/free-solid-svg-icons
+- npm install axios